EducationalWave

 Under the Family and Medical Leave Act (FMLA), employers with at least 50 employees are mandated to offer up to 12 weeks of unpaid, job-protected leave.
 This provision is crucial for employees undergoing significant life events, such as serious health conditions, childbirth, or the need to care for ailing family members.
 Beyond the provision of leave, the FMLA imposes several obligations on employers that are essential for maintaining the rights and welfare of employees during their leave period.

-Related Pros and Cons of Interventional Radiology
+Related Pros and Cons of Mass Production

 One critical obligation is the requirement for job restoration upon an employee’s return from FMLA leave.
 This ensures that employees can return to their original job or an equivalent position without fear of demotion or loss of employment.
 Additionally, employers must continue providing health benefits during an employee’s FMLA leave as if they were not absent, safeguarding their access to necessary medical care.